memfault/interrupt/_posts/2024-07-18-schematic-review-checklist.md

 ## Conclusion

-This is the start of my checklist for schematic reviews.
+This checklist captures the most important items I have learned to ask about as a firmware developer in schematic reviews.
 Feel free to take it/modify, and add to it.
 Or, even better, comment on this article with your own horror stories and lessons learned!
 I've found it useful to keep stories with rules to help me remember why the rules exist in the first place.
 All rules are meant to be broken, and sometimes I end up waiving items from the checklist, or adding new items for specific projects.
 These rules have helped me catch a few hardware/software interactions before boards were produced, which helped us keep to our schedule and get devices shipped on time!